Appendix B: Social Welfare Programs in the Territories

 Table B-2 provides a list of territorial eligibility for and participation in selected federal-state programs.
 Programs under the jurisdiction of the House Committee on Ways and Means that have special rules for territorial eligibility are discussed below.

 Puerto Rico and the U.S. Virgin Islands are the only territories eligible under federal law for the Unemployment Compensation program.
 These two territories have Unemployment Compensation programs as certified by the Department of Labor.
-As a result, Puerto Rico and the U.S. Virgin Islands can access federal Unemployment Compensation benefits when available through temporary programs, such as the now-expired Emergency Unemployment Compensation (EUC08) program, or the permanent Extended Benefit (EB) program.
+As a result, Puerto Rico and the U.S. Virgin Islands also have access to additional federal Unemployment Compensation benefits through the temporary Emergency Unemployment Compensation (EUC08) and permanent Extended Benefit (EB) programs.

 Child Support Enforcement